Skip to main content

 XFS provides:

-• RAM Filesystem Access: Access files stored in Spectranext's RAM filesystem
+• Local Filesystem Access: Access files stored in Spectranext's RAM and committed flash layers

 • Standard VFS Interface: Uses Spectranet's standard VFS (Virtual File System) API with xfs:// prefix